rasterio/rasterio/_sources/cli.rst.txt

 .. code-block:: console

-    $ rio --help
+    $ rio --help                                                                                                                         ⏎
     Usage: rio [OPTIONS] COMMAND [ARGS]...

       Rasterio command line interface.

     Options:
       -v, --verbose       Increase verbosity.
       -q, --quiet         Decrease verbosity.
-      --version      Show the version and exit.
+      --aws-profile TEXT  Selects a profile from your shared AWS credentials file --version           Show the version and exit.
+      --gdal-version
       --help              Show this message and exit.

     Commands:
-      bounds     Write bounding boxes to stdout as GeoJSON. calc       Raster data calculator.
+      blocks     Write dataset blocks as GeoJSON features. bounds     Write bounding boxes to stdout as GeoJSON. calc       Raster data calculator.
       clip       Clip a raster to given bounds. convert    Copy and convert raster dataset.
       edit-info  Edit dataset metadata.
-      env        Print information about the rio environment. info       Print information about a data file. insp       Open a data file and start an interpreter. mask       Mask in raster using features.
+      env        Print information about the Rasterio environment. gcps       Print ground control points as GeoJSON. info       Print information about a data file. insp       Open a data file and start an interpreter. mask       Mask in raster using features.
       merge      Merge a stack of raster datasets. overview   Construct overviews in an existing dataset. rasterize  Rasterize features.
+      rm         Delete a dataset.
       sample     Sample a dataset.
       shapes     Write shapes extracted from bands or masks. stack      Stack a number of bands into a multiband dataset.